ifwe/bruce/doc/build_install.md

 package described [here](https://github.com/tagged/bruce/blob/master/doc/centos_6_5_env.md#building-and-installing-gcc-482)
 must be installed, and `LD_LIBRARY_PATH` must contain `/opt/gcc/lib64` in the shell that you execute Bruce from.
-If you built your RPM package using the `rpm_noconfig` option described above, or you build Bruce directly using SCons, you will probably want to install Bruce's init script, sysconfig file, and configuration file (which mostly contains settings related to batching and compression).
+If you built your RPM package using the `rpm_noconfig` option described above, or you built Bruce directly using SCons, you will probably want to install Bruce's init script, sysconfig file, and configuration file (which mostly contains settings related to batching and compression).
 Assuming you are in the root of the Git repository (where